The Cheapest Car Insurance in Indiana for 2022

-When it comes to cheap car insurance, the most affordable option for Indiana drivers is a liability only policy.
+The most affordable car insurance policy for Indiana drivers is a liability-only policy.
 This is basic insurance that only meets the state minimum car insurance requirements.
-If you want additional protection, you should look into a policy with better coverage.
+If you want additional protection, you should look into a policy with more coverage.

-The most affordable minimum liability only auto insurance companies for Indiana drivers are:
+The most affordable liability-only auto insurance companies for Indiana drivers are:

 - Erie: $320 per year